Kevin Willhite

-Alfred Kevin Willhite (born May 4, 1963) is a former collegiate and professional American football player.
+Alfred Kevin Willhite (born May 4, 1963) is an American former professional football player for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Oregon Ducks.

 Willhite attended Cordova High School in Rancho Cordova, California, graduating in 1982.
 He was one of the greatest running backs in California prep history, rushing for 4,901 yards and scoring 72 touchdowns.
 He was selected into the Sac-Joaquin section Hall of Fame.

 He was also a great prep sprinter.
 As a junior in 1981, he won the 200 meters at the California State track meet with a legal wind-aided time of 20.8.
 As a senior in 1982, he ran 100 meters in 10.5 and had a hand-timed 10.4.

 In 1981, he was named the California prep athlete of the year (for football and track) and was separately named the California prep football player of the year.
 After his senior football year, he also earned three national honors.
 He received the Dial Award as the outstanding scholar-athlete of the year.
 Making the 1982 Parade Magazine All-American team, he was named the national back of the year, despite very highly recruited Marcus Dupree from Philadelphia, Mississippi, who became a freshman sensation with the Oklahoma Sooners as a true freshman in 1982, being a contender.
 He was also selected for the Sam B. Nicola Trophy as the National High school Player of the Year by the Touchdown Club of Columbus, Ohio in 1981.
 In the 1982 Long Beach Press Telegram Best in the West football recruits rankings, he received 10 votes for the best college running back prospect on the West Coast which was the most a recruit could receive.